 Congratulations to the winning team, Access Our Community who had an altruistic objective in addressing the great need in skills for pro bono legal services and streamlining the methodology by making pro bono cases readily available to lawyers/law firms as well as simplifying the searching process for NGOs via one integrated platform (currently being organised by emails, at least in Hong Kong!).
 Well done to everyone who participated, and I encourage all teams to keep up the momentum and continue to create and innovate despite the results.

-Events like tech sprints and hackathons are great stimulators of creativity as teams work rapidly and intensively to invent something new or create an alternative solution to a problem.
+Events like tech sprints and hackathons are great stimulators of creativity as teams work rapidly and intensely to invent something new or create an alternative solution to a problem.
 If you think about how many people take part and address the issues in law, the growth of LegalTech is bound to be unstoppable.
 If this is the result in only two years of GLH, what will happen in 5 years?!
 The speed at which legal technology is progressing is astonishing.
 I would not be surprised if soon people/businesses started to innovate innovation!

 Still a little bit confused about what the hack(athon) it is?
 Check out Annalise Haigh’s article “What is a Hackathon”!